hailo-ai/tappas/README.rst

 * Added support for Ubuntu 24.04
 * Added support for Python 3.12
 * This release supports both HailoRT v4.22.0 (Hailo-8) and HailoRT v5.0.0 (Hailo-10)
+* Known issue: When installing via GitHub, only Hailo-8 models are downloaded.